Analysis of Fourier Neural Operators via Effective Field Theory: Introduction

 \subsection{Effective Field Theory for Neural Networks}

-Because stochastic elements such as random initialisation and stochastic gradient descent are intrinsic to neural networks, statistical-physics tools are natural candidates for theoretical analysis.
-Recent work has imported methods from field theory (\cite{Halverson21}, \cite{Banta24}), relating connected correlators in randomly initialised ensembles and deriving susceptibility-based criticality conditions that predict when training remains stable (\cite{Roberts22}).
-Within the EFT framework one can see how the choice of activation or hyper-parameters moves a model between different universality classes, revealing when signals explode, vanish, or propagate cleanly.
+Because stochastic elements such as random initialization and stochastic gradient descent are intrinsic to neural networks, statistical-physics tools are natural candidates for theoretical analysis.
+Recent work has imported methods from field theory (\cite{Halverson21}, \cite{Banta24}), relating connected correlators in randomly initialized ensembles and deriving susceptibility based criticality conditions that predict when training remains stable (\cite{Roberts22}).
+Within the EFT framework one can see how the choice of activation or hyperparameters moves a model between different universality classes, revealing when signals explode, vanish, or propagate cleanly.